 2 Robot Players

-A match is played by two teams, each consisting of not more than 5 players.
-At most one may be designated as goalkeeper, the others are all field players.
+A match is played by two teams, each consisting of not more than 5 players and a coaching robot.
+At most one player may be designated as goalkeeper, the others are all field players.

 2.1 Hardware